 Almost Complete Loss

 But in the evangelical Christian world today the practice of catechesis, particularly among adults, has been almost completely lost.
 Modern discipleship programs are usually superficial when it comes to doctrine.
 Even systematic Bible studies can be weak in drawing doctrinal conclusions.
-In contrast, catechisms take students step by step through the Apostles’ Creed, the Ten Commandments, and the Lord’s Prayer---a perfect balance of biblical theology and doctrine, practical ethics, and spiritual experience.
+In contrast, catechisms take students step by step through the Apostles’ Creed, the Ten Commandments, and the Lord’s Praye—a perfect balance of biblical theology and doctrine, practical ethics, and spiritual experience.

 Catechesis is an intense way of doing instruction.
 The catechetical discipline of memorization drives concepts in deep, encouraging meditation on truth.
 It also holds students more accountable to master the material than do other forms of education.
-Some ask: why fill children’s heads---or for that matter, new converts'---with concepts like “the glory of God” that they cannot grasp well?
+Some ask: why fill children’s heads—or for that matter, new converts’—with concepts like “the glory of God” that they cannot grasp well?
 The answer is that it creates biblical categories in our minds and hearts where they act as a foundation, to be gradually built upon over the years with new insights from more teaching, reading, and experiences.

-Catechesis is also different from listening to a sermon or lecture---or reading a book---in that it is deeply communal and participatory.
+Catechesis is also different from listening to a sermon or lecture—or reading a book—in that it is deeply communal and participatory.
 The practice of question-answer recitation brings instructors and students into a naturally interactive, dialogical process of learning.
-It creates true community as teachers help students---and students help each other---understand and remember material.
+It creates true community as teachers help students—and students help each other—understand and remember material.
 Parents catechize their children.
 Church leaders catechize new members with shorter catechisms and new leaders with more extensive ones.
 All of this systematically builds relationships.
 In fact, because of the richness of the material, catechetical questions and answers may be incorporated into corporate worship itself, where the church as a body can confess their faith and respond to God with praise.

 Our people desperately need richer, more comprehensive instruction.
-Returning to catechesis---now---is one important way to give it.
+Returning to catechesis—now—is one important way to give it.